include-dcc/include-dbt-sandbox/docs/guides/running-models-in-airflow.md

 The Airflow instance that is used to orchestrate data pipelines is hosted in AWS using Managed Workflow for Apache Airflow (MWAA).
-MWAA provides a simple way for the airflow instance - as well as its workers to be provisioned and dispatched.
+MWAA provides a simple way for the Airflow instance - as well as its workers to be provisioned and dispatched.
 As of the writing of this guide, the MWAA instance used by these workflows is utilizing Airflow version 3.0.6 and python version 3.12.